Thad Brown: Bills raise concern, but earn title shot

 “If you keep making plays, no one is gonna say anything,” the veteran said plainly and wisely.
 “Steph Curry keeps taking crazy shots, but he keeps making them.
 What you gonna say as a coach?
 You’re gonna be like, ‘All right.
 Keep shooting them’.”

 And how about Sam Bleeping Martin?
 He paid tribute to Tiger Woods’ birthday by sticking wedges all afternoon.
 All six of his punts were downed inside the 20.
 Three inside the 10.
-Two pinned New England at the five yard line or closer.
-No punter every had more kicks without once leaving the ball outside the 20 yard line.
+Two pinned New England at the five-yard line or closer.
+No punter ever had more kicks without once leaving the ball outside the 20-yard line.
 As punters go, he was a weapon.

 For all the above success, I can’t help but walk away from Highmark Stadium slightly more concerned about the Buffalo big picture.
 The team that made Taylor Swift sad and Dak Prescott inept has lost a good chunk of the swagger and the reason is obvious.